Aarti07-spec/Hospital_Emergency_Room_Dashboard/README.md

 -Orthopedics: 54 patients<br>
 -Age Distribution: Most patients fall in the 20–29 and 40–59 age brackets.<br>

+## Why This Project Stands Out
+#### User-Friendly Design:
+Clean and intuitive layout makes it easy for non-technical users to understand key ER metrics at a glance.<br>
+#### Interactive Filtering:
+Dynamic slicers for month and year enable real-time data exploration.<br>
+#### Actionable Insights:
+Combines patient flow, satisfaction, and referral data to support decision-making and performance improvement.<br>
+#### All-in-One View:
+Consolidates multiple KPIs and visualizations into a single, scroll-free dashboard.<br>
+#### Excel-Only Solution:
+Built entirely in Excel—no external tools or coding required—making it accessible and easily customizable.<br>

 ## Tools & Techniques Used
 Microsoft Excel<br>
 Pivot Tables<br>